Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

     Postgis Plugin: ERROR:  column "tags" does not exist LINE 8: ...ASE WHEN "natural" IN ('mud') THEN "natural" ELSE tags->'wet...

 then you need to enable *hstore* extension to the db with `CREATE EXTENSION hstore;` and also add the *--hstore* flag to *osm2pgsql*.
 Enabling *hstore* extension and using it with *osm2pgsql* will fix those errors.

 ## Create the *data* folder

 At least 18 GB HD and appropriate RAM/swap is needed for this step (24 GB HD is better).
 8 GB HD will not be enough.
+With 1 GB RAM, configuring a swap is mandatory.

 ```shell
 python3 -m pip install psycopg2-binary